Siren (alarm)

+The world's first siren, from the 1860s.

 A siren is a noise-making warning device.
 There are two general types: mechanical sirens and electronic sirens.
 Civil defense sirens are mounted in fixed locations and used to warn of natural disasters or attacks.
 Sirens are used on emergency service vehicles such as ambulances, police cars, and fire engines.

 Many fire sirens (used for summoning volunteer firefighters) serve double duty as tornado or civil defense sirens, alerting an entire community of impending danger.
 Most fire sirens are either mounted on the roof of a fire station or on a pole next to the fire station.
 Fire sirens can also be mounted on or near government buildings, on tall structures such as water towers, as well as in systems where several sirens are distributed around a town for better sound coverage.
 Most fire sirens are single tone and mechanically driven by electric motors with a rotor attached to the shaft.
 Some newer sirens are electronically driven speakers.

 Fire sirens are often called fire whistles, fire alarms, or fire horns.
 Although there is no standard signaling of fire sirens, some utilize codes to inform firefighters of the location of the fire.
 Civil defense sirens also used as fire sirens often can produce an alternating "hi-lo" signal (similar to emergency vehicles in many European countries or most railroad crossings in Indonesia) as the fire signal, or attack (slow wail), typically 3x, as to not confuse the public with the standard civil defense signals of alert (steady tone) and fast wail (fast wavering tone).
 Fire sirens are often tested once a day at noon and are also called noon sirens or noon whistles.

 The first emergency vehicles relied on a bell.
 In the 1970s, they switched to a duotone airhorn, which was itself overtaken in the 1980s by an electronic wail.